verovec/develop-with-k8s-python/README.md

 # Develop With K8s

-This repository shows you how to locally develop your application inside local Kubernetes cluster with hot reload
+This repository shows you how to locally develop your application inside local Kubernetes cluster with auto-reload

 ## Prerequisites